middtown/angular/lectures/01-angular-basics/04-angular-components.md

 ![Angular 2 Components](https://angular.io/generated/images/guide/architecture/component-databinding.png)

-The last file of interest here is `app.module.ts`.
+#### `app.module.ts`
 This defines how to assemble the application.
 Not including the opening import statements, our pokemon application's `app.module.ts` file looks like this:

 ```typescript
 @NgModule({